 There are two reasons for this.
 Firstly, when you’re in this low period, you’re far from the best version of yourself.
 There’ll be undertones of sadness or negativity that just aren’t pleasant to be around.

 Second, your motivations could be all wrong.
 More about that in my next point.

 So, to start things off right, take some time to work on yourself.
 Cut contact with her for a while if you need to.
+This is one of the hardest things to do, especially if you broke up with someone you lived with.
 Once you feel like you’re genuinely over the breakup, you’re good to start working on the friendship.

-Don’t allow yourself to look at being ‘friends’ as a doorway to mending your relationship with her.
+Don’t allow yourself to look at being "friends" as a doorway to mending your relationship with her.
+It will just take you longer to get over the breakup.
 Instead, do it because you care about her and still want her in your life.